BRYN4444/HitmanRoulette/README.md

   * **Freedom Fighters:**
     * **Contracts Mode Targets:** 98 more added.
 Updated the images of the existing ones with their HITMAN III versions.
     * **Photo Objectives:** 8 added.
-  * Other Small Updates:
+* **Other Fixes:**
-    * **The Source - Extra Objectives:** Fixed a wrong file type for an image.
+  * Fixed a wrong image file type made for an Extra Objective in The Source.
-	* **Another Life - Melee Weapons:** Some melee weapons are hidden using obscure eater eggs.
+  * Some melee weapons in Another Life are hidden using obscure eater eggs.
 Hints to obtain them are shown, but were not working in a few instances.
 This is fixed.
 * **Current Plans:**
   * Slowly going through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
 Personal issues and other games got in the way of updates here for a while, sorry.